Staff profile

 Research

-I’ve written a lot on space and time in seventeenth to early twentieth century philosophy.
-I’m also interested in the metaphysics of substance, change, motion, idealism, process, personal identity, and philosophy of religion.
-I'm fascinated by the philosophy of travel.
-I like digging out the work of rich but under-studied figures, including women philosophers who have traditionally been neglected in the history of philosophy.
+I’m a historian of philosophy, focusing on seventeenth to early twentieth century metaphysics.
+Much of my work concerns time and space, but I’m also interested in substance, change, idealism, process, emergentism, personal identity, and philosophical questions about travel.
+I like digging out the work of rich but under-studied figures, including women philosophers who have traditionally been neglected.

-In addition to my position at Durham, I am an Honorary Fellow at the ACU Dianoia Institute of Philosophy.
-Previously, I studied for my PhD at the University of Cambridge (2013), and held a postdoctoral fellowship at the University of Groningen (2013-2016).
-I sit on editorial or advisory boards for the British Journal for the History of Philosophy, the International Association for the Philosophy of Time, and the Bloomsbury Encyclopedia of Philosophers.
+Previously, I studied for my PhD at the University of Cambridge, and held a postdoctoral fellowship at the University of Groningen.
+I sit on editorial or advisory boards for the British Journal for the History of Philosophy, the journal Analysis, Cambridge Elements, the International Association for the Philosophy of Time, and the Bloomsbury Encyclopedia of Philosophers.
 At Durham, I am a Senior Fellow of University "Castle" College.
 For my popular books I am represented by United Agents.

 For further information about my research, popular writing, and media work, please see my personal website www.emilythomaswrites.co.uk